Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
       <p>
-        Mislabeling—or failing to observe—negative interactions can change both the <strong>direction</strong>
+        Mislabeling - or failing to observe - negative interactions can change both the <strong>direction</strong>
         and the <strong>statistical interpretation</strong> of the estimated effect.
       </p>
     </div>